drshriveer/line-array-modeling/README.md

 Questions & Comments
 -------------
 I am MORE than happy to help you decipher the code or what’s going on.
 I just don’t have the time to complete this read me right now, or take another pass at the code to improve it.
-If you are interested in any of this or any of my research please don’t hesitate to contact me at gavin.shriver@gmail.com.
+Additionally, I have several variations of this file for anyone who may be interested.
+If you are interested in any of this or any of my research please don’t hesitate to contact me at [gavin.shriver@gmail.com](mailto:gavin.shriver@gmail.com) .

 Licence
 -------------